General Glossary

 Rheumatism.

-- Scrofula (see Struma and King's Evil)search for term
+Scrofula (see Struma and King's Evil)

 Tuberculosis affecting the lymph nodes of the neck most common in children.